List of EastEnders characters introduced in 2022: Ranveer Gulati

 Ranveer Gulati is the adoptive father of Ravi Gulati (Aaron Thiara) and husband of Nina Gupta (Hersha Verity) who first appears in Episode 6446 on 7 March.
 He was played by Anil Goutam.
 He is killed off by Ravi in Episode 6536, which aired on 10 August 2022.
 He makes further appearances after his character's death when his body was moved in Episode 6589, airing on 10 November 2022 and then three episodes on CCTV footage in Episode 6683 on 19 April 2023 and then in Episodes 6767 and 6768, airing between 13 and 14 September 2023.
 The first video appearance he was uncredited for.

 Ranveer was a family friend of the Panesars who has entrusts Kheerat Panesar (Jaz Deol) to build him a house in Mumbai.
 He was married to Dr Nina Gupta, who ended up becoming Ravi's partner.
 When he attacks Kheerat's mother Suki (Balvinder Sopal) and tries to rape her in exchange for a business contract, she strikes him over the head with a clock.
 Ravi walks in and begins covering up the crime but Ranveer wakes up and begins attacking him.
 Ravi delivers the final blow to Ranveer's head, killing him, and later disposes of his body.
 Ranveer's body was found by a dog walker on 31 October 2022 and reported to the police, who then contact Ravi and Nina.
 When everyone else finds out, Kheerat accuses Ravi of killing Ranveer and threatens to go to police.
-Ravi tells him that Suki killed Kheerat.
+Ravi tells him that Suki killed Ranveer.
 Kheerat later goes to prison, taking the blame for Ranveer's death.

 After Ravi moves in with Chelsea Fox (Zaraah Abrahams), her mother, Denise Fox (Diane Parish), is furious.
 Denise discovers the CCTV footage of Ravi killing Ranveer on his laptop.
 She then tells Chelsea, Suki and Jack Branning (Scott Maslen).
-It was later revealed that Ranveer also attempted to rape Ravi's ex-girlfriend Priya Nandra-Hart (Sophie Khan Levy), and later paid her to abandon Ravi and their son Davinder "Nugget" Gulati (Juhaim Rasul Choudhury), threatening to have her killed if she ever returned.
+It was later revealed that Ranveer also attempted to rape Ravi's ex-girlfriend Priya Nandra-Hart (Sophie Khan Levy), and later paid her to abandon Ravi and their son Davinder "Nuggets" Gulati (Juhaim Rasul Choudhury), threatening to have her killed if she ever returned.
 Unbeknownst to Ravi and Ranveer, Priya was pregnant by Ravi for a second time with Avani Nandra-Hart (Aaliyah James) when Ranveer threatened her to leave.
 It was also revealed that he raped his PA Priti, who had told Ravi about it.